rsdoiel/schemathing-js/README.md

 * strictDiff() - Given another object return an object with fields not in common or strict not equal (===).
 ++ _an object_ (require)
 * toHtml() - return the thing object as a schema.org defined markup html block.
 Object's id would map to the id attribute in the outer tag.
-* toJSON() - render as json
+* toJSON() - render as JSON
 * toSource() - render as JavaScript including it's functions

 The grand idea for this module would provide support for all the schema types defined at schema.org with a consistent set of methods and attributes.

-# A theoretical example using the module
+# A theoretical example using the module in NodeJS

     var assert = require('assert'),
     	schema = require('schemathing');